k0kubun/railsbench/README.md

 ## 50k Benchmark Results

 [JRuby claims to be faster than MRI when after 50k requests](https://speakerdeck.com/headius/jruby-2018-real-world-performance?slide=49).
-This part measures resulsts with following steps:
+This part measures results with following steps:

 * Restart puma
 * Run `ab -n 50000` as warmup